kylhgr/KaylahGore/README.md

 - 🔭 I’m learning Solidity for Smart Contract Development while brushing up on JavaScript
 - 🏫 I'm studying Blockchain and Etheruem Development at ConsenSys Academy
 - 👯 I’m looking to collaborate on projects with JavaScript, Rust & Solidity
-- 🤔 I’m looking for help with deploying generative art as an NFT
+- 🤔 I’m looking for help with
-- 💬 Ask me about Google Cloud and WEB3 education resources
+- 💬 Ask me about Cloud
-- 📫 How to reach me: [my LinkedIn profile](https://linkedin.com/in/kaylahgore)
+- 📫 How to reach me: [
-- ⚡ Fun fact: I am a live music photographer, I've studied abroad in the Republic of China.

 ### @ the office

-- 👾 Cloud Architect: DevOps, Kubernetes, Machine Learning, Severless
+- 👾 Cloud Architect: DevOps, Kubernetes, Machine Learning, Serverless

 ## 📚 Study Roadmap